andresgbecerra/co-induction-anguar/Interview/MySelf.md

 [Back](#content)
 # What are your Strengths
 - "What makes you a good fit?"
 Or, "What makes you different?"
 Or, "Why should we hire you?"
+- > I believe I am the right candidate for the requirements of this job because my experience as a frontend developer has allowed me to understand the complexity of a project and apply techniques that can make it scale efficiently, in addition to that I really enjoy working in multicultural teams and I am very goal oriented.

 - >Let’s see.
 I’m **persistent_** I am constant with the development of a project.
 I do not give up searching, learning, and changing what is necessary to get the requirements.
 I mean I take each goal as mine.